Creed Brothers, Book one

 My foot cranks back relentlessly, showing no mercy.
 That’s until he manages to grab my ankle and pulls my foot out from under me.
 I hit the ground hard, the breath shoving from my lungs.

-“You’re going to fucking pay for that,” he seethes, struggling to his feet.
+“You’re going to fucking pay for this,” he seethes, struggling to his feet.

 Knox brings the shovel down on the back of his head, knocking him out cold.
 Blood seeps out from beneath his face, the crimson color spreading into a large pool.